flipbook-labs/flipbook/docs/docs/install.md

 ## Creator Store

-Install flipbook with one click from the [Creator Store](https://create.roblox.com/store/asset/8517129161/flipbook) and receive updates as new versions are released.
+Install flipbook from the [Creator Store](https://create.roblox.com/store/asset/8517129161/flipbook) and receive updates as new versions are released.

 ## GitHub Releases